ChristineKaggwa/Climate-Projections-SSPs/README.md

 # Climate-Projections-SSPs
-This repository consists of the notebook to downscaling climate projections if you use any of the notebooks, Please reference
+This repository consists of the notebook to downscaling climate projections.

+If you use any of the notebooks, Please reference

 Nakigudde, C.K., Sharifi, A., Moradian, S., Patro, E.R. and Haghighi, A.T., 2024.
 Linking hydroclimate indices to projected warming temperature and increased precipitation under CMIP6 for a sub-arctic basin.
 Journal of Hydrology: Regional Studies, 56, p.102059.